School Traffic Wardens

 In many places, junior traffic wardens (usually senior pupils of primary schools) work in teams of 6 to provide a similar service as the school traffic warden.

-To ensure the junior traffic wardens can carry out their function properly, it is vital that they have a clear view of the road.
+To ensure the junior traffic wardens can carry out their function correctly, they must have a clear view of the road.
 Drivers should never stop or park in positions where they could obstruct the view of junior traffic wardens or school traffic wardens.

-School traffic wardens can only stop vehicles on a public road if they are wearing the appropriate uniform and exhibiting the appropriate sign.
+School traffic wardens can only stop vehicles on a public road if they are wearing the appropriate uniform and exhibiting the proper sign.

 Before starting their job, each school traffic warden must undergo a comprehensive training programme organised by their local authority about road safety and their duties.

 School traffic wardens are paid employees of a local authority.
-They are generally employed on a part-time basis with a maximum number of hours per week.
+They are generally employed part-time with a maximum number of hours per week.
 You can also read about retirement ages in the public sector.

 How to apply